 13. About Kumite (sparring):

-- Kumite should only take place under the supervision of a Sensei or Senpai.
+- Kumite should only take place under the supervision of Silvera Sensei or a senior (Senpai).

 - Kumite is not a game or a contest.
 There is no winner or loser.
 The goal is to learn, not win.
 You do not have an opponent, you have a partner.
 You are both polishing your skills.
 In the real world, escape can be a victory.